shobhitic/shobhitic.github.io/_posts/2024-02-13-long-attention-span-will-be-your-edge.md

 This keeps breaking my flow, making it hard to do any meaningful knowledge work.

-Even writing this essay has been a very difficult thing to keep focused.
+Even writing this essay has been a very difficult thing!

 This is what happens when your attention span is very small: